An online, live, 5-week exploration of short-form writing celebrating creativity, observation, metaphor & mindfulness.

 Welcome to the amazing literary genre of short form writing (also known as flash).
-It’s a genre I love for many reasons.
-It’s fun.
-It will hone your craft like no other, bringing precision to your writing.
-The form will serve as a training ground for slipping into the skins of your characters, mastering scene, celebrating compression, and uplifting metaphor.
-Short form writing will also bring more empathy and heart to your work.
+Exploring this genre will hone your craft like no other, bringing precision to your writing and expanding your relationship with your imagination.

 What is Short Form Writing or Flash?

 Flash is a genre marked by diminished resources.
 The stories can only be 250-750 words (1,000 max).
 There’s no time for tremendous backstory and there’s no need.
-These are stories that begin immediately, featuring characters who are outsized by their circumstances and have no choice but to react with whatever’s on hand.
+These are stories that begin immediately, featuring characters outsized by their circumstances or snapshot memories from your own experiences, caught in a moment where there’s no choice but to react and change.

 Hear a sample of flash fiction in this 90-second video recording of “While the Rest of America’s at the Mall” from my book, Flashes of War.

 I’ve created this course to immerse you into the flash.
-Whether you’re a novelist, a memoirist, a poet, or an essayist, my Into the Flash course will strengthen muscles you didn’t know you had.
+Whether you’re a novelist, a memoirist, a poet, or an essayist, my Into the Flash course will strengthen muscles you didn’t know you had and expand your imagination.
 Think of it as cross-fit for the serious writer or curious creative type as we explore the following craft elements:

 • precise word choice